 An appraiser's primary responsibility is to his or her client.
+The client should be identified in the report and can be the owner, a buyer or a third party such as a lender or insurance company.
 Often, in residential practice, the appraiser's client is the lender ordering the appraisal to decide whether to make the mortgage loan.
-Appraisers have certain duties of confidentiality to their clients: -- as a homeowner, if you want a copy of an appraisal report, you normally have to request it through your lender -- obligations of numerical and factual accuracy depending on the assignment parameters, an obligation to attain and maintain a certain level of competency and education, and must generally conduct him or herself as a professional.
+Appraisers have certain duties of confidentiality to their clients -- as a homeowner, if you want a copy of an appraisal report, you normally have to request it through your lender -- obligations of numerical and factual accuracy depending on the assignment parameters, an obligation to attain and maintain a certain level of competency and education, and must generally conduct him or herself as a professional.
 Here, we take these ethical responsibilities very seriously.

 Appraisers may also have fiduciary obligations to third parties, such as homeowners, both buyers and sellers, or others.
-Third parties, if any, normally are spelled out as "Intended User(s)" in the appraisal assignment itself.
-An appraiser's fiduciary duty is limited to those parties (intended users) whom the appraiser knows and names in the report, based on the scope of work or other written parameters of the assignment.
+Those third parties normally are spelled out as "Intended User(s)" in the appraisal assignment itself.
+An appraiser's fiduciary duty is limited to the client(s) and those third parties (intended users) whom the appraiser knows and names in the report, based on the scope of work or other written parameters of the assignment.

 The Uniform Standards of Professional Appraisal Practice (USPAP) also defines as unethical the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," and other things.
 This means you can be assured we are working to objectively determine the home or property value.